reactjs/react.dev/beta/src/content/apis/react/createFactory.md

 <Intro>

-`createFactory` lets you create a function that creates React element of a given `type`.
+`createFactory` lets you create a function that creates a React element of a given `type`.
 The `type` argument can be either a tag name string (such as `div` or `span`), a React component type (a class or a function), or a React fragment type.

-You may typically invoke createFactory, if you are using [React without JSX].(https://beta.reactjs.org/learn/add-react-to-a-website#run-the-jsx-preprocessor)
+`createFactory` is typically invoked if you are using [React without JSX.](https://beta.reactjs.org/learn/add-react-to-a-website#run-the-jsx-preprocessor)

 ```js
 React.createFactory(type)